 “Oh yeah?
 What if I’m not happy about what you sold me?
 I think for two and a half gold coins you should be selling me enough onions to fill the bottom floor of my inn.
 So how about I return to you what I’ve purchased and you give me a complete refund?”

 “Do you take me for a slow-witted hatchling or a Human fool?
 I won’t accept food that’s days old!
 Besides, this store does not give out refunds!”

 “Really?
 Where does it say that?”

 The Drake pointed to a sign.
 Erin stared at it and up at him with narrowed eyes amidst the laughter.
-Then she grinned.
+She heard a low growl from the Gnoll woman and hesitated.
+Then she grinned mirthlessly.